Yale-BIM/f21-assignments/assignment-1/README.md

 	If a merge conflict happens, always use latest commit from upstream.
-Your work is safe as long you commit and push your code to GitLab regularly.
+Your work is safe as long you commit and push your code to GitHub regularly.

-	Once you have resolved any merge conflicts and all commits from upstream are merged successfully to your own master branch, push it back to your own GitLab repository:
+	Once you have resolved any merge conflicts and all commits from upstream are merged successfully to your own master branch, push it back to your own GitHub repository:

 	```bash
 	$ git push origin master
 	```

-	> NOTE: Please consult your T.F. if you have difficulty resolving merge conflict(s).
+	> NOTE: Please consult your T.F.(s) if you have difficulty resolving merge conflict(s).

 3. Read the README.md file inside the assignments folder for the instructions on what you have to do.
 4. Do the assignment.